Volkopat/Mini-Evolve/README.md

 Mini-Evolve is a Python-based prototype of an evolutionary coding agent.
 It leverages Large Language Models (LLMs) to iteratively generate, evaluate, and improve code for well-defined problems.
 The system is designed to be modular, allowing for easy extension with new problems and configurations.

 ## Key Features
+- **Triple Co-evolution**: Mini-Evolve implements a novel triple co-evolutionary algorithm where Programs, Prompts, and Evaluators evolve in parallel, each driven by dedicated LLMs.
+- **MAP-Elites Integration**: Utilizes the MAP-Elites algorithm across all three evolutionary tracks (Programs, Prompts, and Evaluators) to maintain diversity and promote exploration of the behavioral space, ensuring robust and varied solutions.
 - **Evolutionary Algorithm**: Implements a core loop of selection, mutation (via LLM), and evaluation.
 - **LLM-Powered Code Generation**: Uses an LLM (configurable, e.g., Ollama with various models, OpenRouter) to propose code modifications and new solutions.
 - **Self-Correction**: The LLM can attempt to fix syntax or runtime errors in its own generated code based on evaluation feedback.